farhanrbnn/face-recognition-with-headpose-challenge/README.md

 # face-recognition-with-headpose-challenge
-face recognition for door access security system that works on Raspberry Pi. using HOG method and head pose estimation for second layer security.
+this is a web based application for face recognition door access security system that works on Raspberry Pi. using HOG method and head pose estimation for second layer security.

 ## Requirements
 1. OpenCV